The Hamiltonian formulation of General Relativity: myths and reality: The gauge generator and transformation of the metric tensor

 Let us return to the derivation of the gauge transformations.
 Our derivation of the transformation was based on an application of Castellani's method \cite{Castellani}.
-There are at least two variations of it: one of them is based on the extended Hamiltonian \cite{HTZ, HTbook}, where all first-class constraints are included, and the other, \cite{Novel}, is based only on the total Hamiltonian (i.e., only primary first-class constraints are included) as in Castellani's case.
+There are at least two variations of it: one of them is based on the extended Hamiltonian \cite{HTZ, HTbook}, where all first-class constraints are included, and the other, \cite{Novel}, is based only on the total Hamiltonian (i.e. only primary first-class constraints are included) as in Castellani's case.
 The equivalence of the algorithms \cite{HTZ} and \cite{Novel} was discussed in \cite{Novel} and a comparison of methods \cite{HTZ} and \cite{Castellani} was made in \cite{HTZ}.
 Primary constraints play a special role in all of these methods.
 The need to include multipliers associated with the primary constraints was also emphasized in \cite{HTZ, HTbook} and their importance in gauge transformations was demonstrated by some simple examples.
 In \cite{Novel}, the multipliers are also important elements of this method (see below).
 Recently, the method of \cite{Novel} was applied to the ADM Hamiltonian in \cite{Saha}, where the transformation of the metric tensor was derived and was shown to differ in form from (\ref{eqn00}).
-For completeness, we apply this method to the Dirac Hamiltonian formulation of GR to demonstrate that the derivation of the diffeomorphism transformation in the Hamiltonian approach is not an artifact of a particular procedure for finding a gauge generator.
-At the same time this demonstration will illustrate the equivalence between the two different methods described in \cite{Castellani} and \cite{Novel}, as well as the equivalence both of them to the Lagrangian treatment of this problem in \cite{Samanta}.
+For completeness, we apply the method used in \cite{Saha} to the Dirac Hamiltonian formulation of GR to demonstrate that the derivation of the diffeomorphism transformation in the Hamiltonian approach is not an artifact of a particular procedure for finding a gauge generator.
+At the same time this demonstration will illustrate the equivalence between the two different methods described in \cite{Castellani} and \cite{Novel}\footnote{We would like to note that the method \cite{Novel} is sensitive to the choice of linear combination of non-primary constraints and gives equivalent to \cite{Castellani} result only when using \textquotedblleft covariant\textquotedblright\ constraints of Dirac's formulation (see more detail in \cite{KKaffinemetric}).}, as well as the equivalence of both of them to the Lagrangian treatment of this problem in \cite{Samanta}.

 The total Hamiltonian is the starting point of the method outlined in \cite{Novel}

 For a system with only irreducible secondary first-class constraints and no tertiary constraints (so that $\left\{ \phi^{\mu},H_{c}\right\} =\chi^{\mu} $) the generator of gauge transformations is simply